 Website Search (After submitting, you will be redirected to the search results page.)

-The world of Wong Kar-Wai
+The colours of Wong Kar-Wai

 In December 2017, I travelled to Hong Kong to document the remaining neon signs.
 My explorations took me across all parts of the city; night after night, I followed the glow of this distinctive medium.
 Although Hong Kong’s neon may be in decline, it has lost none of its enduring fascination.